aszpi/ckeditor-avx/README.md

-# CKEditor 4.2.11-based phpBB-ready Smart WYSIWYG HTML editor
+# CKEditor 4.2.11-based phpBB-ready Smart WYSIWYG HTML editor, customized for AVXforum

-Although this variant of the phpbb-ready WYSIWYG-editor is solely made for avxforum, you may find it useful for your own pusposes, too.
-If so, feel free to use it under the license terms stated below.
+Although this variant of the phpbb-ready WYSIWYG-editor is solely intended for avxforum, you may find it useful for your own pusposes, too.
+If so, feel free to use it under the license terms stated below by the original authors.
 If you are an avxforum user, and want to contribute to bugfixing or further development, please contact me on github or on avxforum.hu (I am Aszpirin over there :) )

 the avxforum-optimized variant of CKEditor 4 is now (re-)based on the latest free CKEditor4-version, 4.22.1 it contains all of Jakub Senko's modifications to the CKEditor4 in order to make the editor phpBB-ready.